chriseaton/rhino/README.md

 RHINO_MSSQL_PASSWORD = YourStr0ng_PasswordHERE
 RHINO_MSSQL_DATABASE = Rhino_Test
 ```

+You should repleace the `RHINO_MSSQL_PASSWORD` password with your own uniquely generated strong password.

 ### 4. Run tests.
 Now that the test database server is up and running, you can run the Rhino unit-tests: